-Students will be informed about this procedure through
+Students will be informed about this procedure on enrolment.

-Parents and carers will be advised via the parent portal and school website.
 This procedure can be accessed electronically via the school's website and in hardcopy at the school's administration office.

 Complaints

 If a student, parent or carer has a complaint under this procedure, they should first follow our school's complaint process.
 If the issue cannot be resolved, please refer to the department's guide for students/ parents/ carers about making a complaint about our schools.